Introduction to CEO Compensation

 As well as implementing progressive policies and fair pay structures, it’s also important that businesses take responsibility for ensuring their corporate governance structures are equitable and transparent.

 By doing so, they can take a step towards closing the gender pay gap and ensuring more female leaders across all levels of management.
+Additionally, reinforcing the company’s brand through professional presentation can establish a strong identity and status for female leaders, facilitating better communication and networking at industry events.

 The country with the Highest Chief Executive Wages is…

-CEOs in the US earned an average salary of $2.3 million in 2024, with those at large public companies earning significantly more than their counterparts at smaller firms.
+CEOs in the US earned an average salary of $2.3 million in 2025, with those at large public companies earning significantly more than their counterparts at smaller firms.

 This high level of compensation is due to the large and highly competitive market in the US.